jgador/loggle/README.md

 - Azure CLI 2.61+ (optional if you use only the Portal) and the **Template deployment** blade enabled.
 - Ability to create a Standard static public IP in your chosen region.
 - SSH key pair (public key in OpenSSH format) dedicated to this VM.
-- DNS control for the hostname you will map to Loggle (`kibana.example.co` by default).
+- DNS control for the hostname you will map to Loggle (`kibana.example.com` by default).
 - Outbound access to `github.com` from the VM so it can fetch `install.sh` and the asset bundle.

 ### Step 1.
 Clone the repo and review template parameters